Linking hands-on education at the 2025 Polytechnic Showcase

 Given alignment with the polytechnic model of education, we are delighted to have Ben Wildavsky attend the 2025 Polytechnic Showcase as our closing keynote.
 In addition to a complimentary copy of Wildavsky’s book, delegates will learn about his newest work which explores global approaches to flexible skills development and lifelong learning.
 Wondering what to expect?
 Here’s a brief summary of The Career Arts, which is divided into three sections.

-Read More > “Book Summary: The Career Arts by Ben Wildavsky”
+Read More > “Book Summary: The Career Arts: Making the Most of College, Credentials & Connections by Ben Wildavsky”

 Submission to Finance Canada: Recommendations for Budget 2025